 There is something secretly enticing about getting a sneak peak into someone else’s home.
 Whether you enjoy the satisfaction of seeing the before and after photos, or you enjoy seeing a professional at work, interior design shows can be an enlightening insight into the industry especially if you’re considering bringing an interior designer into your upcoming project.
 And, you never know, you may just be inspired to make bolder design choices in your own home.

 Have a look at our choices below.
 Let us know if you think we have missed any which deserve a mention!

 1. Grand Designs, Channel 4

 The classic.
-Whether you love Kevin McCloud (like Danielle from our team!) or not, Grand Designs will never get old.
+Whether you love Kevin McCloud or not, Grand Designs will never get old.
 The show gives viewers a realistic overview of how much time and perseverance is required for a renovation project.
 And most importantly, it shows how important realistic budgeting really is.

 2. Motel Makeover, Netflix

 This one truly is a guilty pleasure watch, as we follow the highs and lows (COVID included) of a huge renovation project.
 Unapologetically Americana in style, the two renovator friends completely transform an outdated and unloved motel into a retro, Instagram-worthy destination.